 I didn’t always feel this way.
-I use to love to buy stuff.
+I used to love to buy stuff.
 Or win stuff.
 Or receive a gift of stuff.
 But now we have too much.
 Too much stuff.
 Everything I own feels like a burden.
-It’s easy to fall into the thinking that we just don’t have enough space to properly store […]
+An obligation of my time, energy and focus, and the price is too high.
+It’s easy to […]

 The weather in April was truly amazing!
 I attribute our low spending for this month mostly on the fact that we were constantly out and about having fun.
 Because we live in one of the most beautiful areas of the country, the best kinds of fun are often free.
 When we get so busy with […]

 YOLO gets a bad rap in the personal finance community.
 Probably because it sounds stupid as hell.
 And is often short sighted; bordering on irresponsible.
 But if you don’t carpe your diem, it might pass you by.
 Let’s face it.
 Life changes fast.
 And opportunities have short expiration dates.
 Friends move away.
 Start big […]

 You will never be able to live, save, spend or give against the cultural tide without proper perspective.
 A small Montana town gave me that.
 Where shit on your boots or farmers tan was a sign of honest work, and all the trappings of success needed.
 In a small community people are known.
 Deeply known. […]

 I was reading another blog, when one of the commenters insisted that it was absolutely impossible to get married for less than $30,000.
 She stated that every article suggesting otherwise was either impractical or irrelevant to most people’s situation.
 It got me thinking.
 If she is in fact right and there is really no way […]

 My entire childhood was spent living under the poverty level.
 And I was painfully aware of it.
 My mom worked so hard to make ends meet, especially for us kids.
 All summer long she would search garage sales trying to find the nicest clothes they had to offer.
 She was always so excited to show […]